ferrx electromagnetic steel examination

 The sensor matrix is located to cover the area where cracks are expected, most likely a weld, and it will be detected whether the crack starts in the outside surface or inner surface of a pipe or even inside the weld or HAZ area.

 The matrix sensing (sensor) direction is oriented perpendicular to the expected crack direction.
 If this direction is not known, a matrix sensing in both directions can be installed.
-When the monitoring records a significant crack, the maximum depth can be estimated.
-Thereafter the crack growth is monitored and reported

 Corrosion monitoring